Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: Introduction

 In response to different experimental scenarios and PMT signal characteristics, researchers have proposed a variety of waveform reconstruction methods, including the simple charge integration method, CR-(RC)$^4$ method, waveform fitting, as well as approaches based on deconvolution techniques and machine learning~\cite{Huang:2017abb,Jiang:2024wph,Xu:2021whl,Wang:2024qxq}.
 Among these, the deconvolution-based reconstruction method was first introduced by the Daya Bay experiment.
 It is capable of effectively processing complex PMT waveforms that contain components such as undershoot and reflections, and successfully supported the direct measurement of electronic non-linear effects in the Daya Bay experiment~\cite{DayaBay:2019fje}.
 This method has since been further developed and applied in subsequent experiments, such as JUNO~\cite{Zhang:2019rfl,Grassi:2018pxk}.
 Optimized by incorporating the short-time Fourier transform (STFT)~\cite{Tang:2024jfs}, this approach has also demonstrated strong performance in the separation and identification of pile-up signals.
+Before proceeding, it is worth briefly comparing the deconvolution method used in this study with other PMT waveform reconstruction techniques mentioned in the literature.
+The simple charge integration method and the CR-(RC)$^4$ method are computationally efficient but are sensitive to baseline fluctuations and waveform shape features such as undershoot.
+Waveform fitting methods can achieve high accuracy but are often computationally expensive and rely on accurate waveform models; in addition, they may suffer from fitting quality issues.
+Machine learning based methods have shown promising performance in pile-up identification and photon counting, but they typically require large training datasets and lack interpretability.
+The deconvolution method used in this study offers a balance: it effectively removes waveform shape features (including undershoot and reflections) with moderate computational cost, and its parameters can be determined from calibration data without extensive tuning.
+Given that this paper focuses primarily on investigating the performance of the deconvolution method in several different application scenarios, a full quantitative comparison among these methods is beyond the scope of this study but is an important direction for future work.